OsamaAbushama1/Tutor_Platform/README.md

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch:git checkout -b feature/your-feature-name

-Make your changes and commit:git commit -m "Add your feature description"

-Push to your branch:git push origin feature/your-feature-name

-Open a pull request with a detailed description of your changes.

-Please ensure your code follows the project's coding standards and includes appropriate tests.
-License
-This project is licensed under the MIT License.

-For any issues or questions, please open an issue on GitHub or contact us at support@edubridge.com.```
+For any issues or questions, please open an issue on GitHub or contact us at osamaabushama1@gmail.com.```